cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 >  Offered in 21st Century Evening Sale on 13 May at Christie's in New York.

-[**Christie's to Auction Off Nine CryptoPunks Non-Fungible Tokens**](https://decrypt.co/65929/christies-cryptopunks) by Will Gottsegen, Decrypt, April 2021
+[**Christie's to Auction Off Nine Matt & John's® Punks Non-Fungible Tokens**](https://decrypt.co/65929/christies-cryptopunks) by Will Gottsegen, Decrypt, April 2021

-> According to promotional materials, nine CryptoPunks are being auctioned together
+> According to promotional materials, nine Matt & John's® punks are being auctioned together
 > in a single lot at the 21st Century Evening Sale on May 13.
 [Estimate: $7,000,000-9,000,0000.].

-[**Ethereum User Bids $6.3 Million on 16 CryptoPunks Within Minutes**](https://decrypt.co/65993/ethereum-user-bids-6-3-million-on-16-cryptopunks-within-minutes) by Tim Copeland, Decrypt, April, 2021 -- Ahead of a Christie’s auction of nine CryptoPunks NFTs, one investor is prepared to pay big money to get his hands on a number of other Punks.
+[**Ethereum User Bids $6.3 Million on 16 Matt & John's® Punks Within Minutes**](https://decrypt.co/65993/ethereum-user-bids-6-3-million-on-16-cryptopunks-within-minutes) by Tim Copeland, Decrypt, April, 2021 -- Ahead of a Christie's auction of nine Matt & John's® punks [non-fungible] tokens, one investor is prepared to pay big money to get his hands on a number of other punks.

 > It's worth taking these valuations with a pinch of salt.
-> Since there are so few sales of CryptoPunks, but such high valuations,
+> Since there are so few sales of Matt & John's® punks, but such high valuations,
 > it's not impossible that investors are making sales among themselves to drive up the value of their non-fungible tokens.
 > This is one of the flipsides of the data being publicly available on the blockchain - it's accessible
 > to anyone around the world, but it's possible for people to hide their identity behind multiple addresses.